18 June 2019

 We’ve all seen it.
 The poorly written job description.

 It should be quick and easy to pull together a job description, right?
 Perhaps it is easy to write one that’s run-of-the-mill.
 But what’s not easy to do is to write a great job description.
 One that will get the right applicants to submit their resumes.
 One that gets quality candidates in front of the hiring manager.
 One that leads to filling your open positions quickly.

-In today’s tight job market, it’s worth spending a little extra time and effort up front.
+In today’s tight job market, it’s worth spending a little extra time and effort up front to writing a good job description.
 Think about the information that candidates want and need to best understand the job requirements.
 Sum up why they should want to work for your company.
 Why is your job special?
 What is different about it – as opposed to another company (perhaps your competitor?) with a similar job?

-There’s a lot to consider when writing a job description.
+There’s a lot to consider when writing a good job description.
 You have an array of information to convey in a limited amount of space.
-So without further ado, here are seven ways to help you deliver stronger job descriptions to attract qualified, motivated applicants.
+So, without further ado, here are seven ways to help you deliver stronger job descriptions and improve your postings to attract qualified, motivated applicants.

 - Celebrate your company culture: let the personality, the quirkiness, the special sauce of the company shine through in your job description.

 - Speak directly to the candidate you want: imagine your perfect candidate, then write the job description for that person.
 Envision them sitting across from you as you explain the role.